Vyteniss/crypto-recurring-transaction/readme.md

 * Logging currently only to stdout.
 Logging to files to be implemented.
 * Only buy market orders supported.
 Sell orders to be implemented.
-* Only Bitstamp currently supported.
-Kraken API and the service itself is highly unstable nowadays, better to avoid it for now.
+* Kraken API and the service itself is highly unstable nowadays, better to avoid it for now.
 More exchanges to be added.

 ## Acknowledgments